Richard-CokeCola/Richard-CokeCola.github.io/README.md

 # Richard's blog
 This is the beta test of my blog.
+## I would like to have the content of my future articles here.

 You can use the [editor on GitHub](https://github.com/Richard-CokeCola/Richard-CokeCola.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.